cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 | manager_load       | In the range of [0,1].
 If close to 1, then the manager is at full load <br /> and spends most of its time sending and receiving taks, and thus <br /> cannot accept connections from new workers.
 If close to 0, the <br /> manager is spending most of its time waiting for something to happen. |

-The script `taskvine_graph_workers` is an interactive visualization tool for TaskVine transaction logs based on Python `bokeh` package.
+The script `taskvine_graph_workers` is an interactive visualization tool for taskvine transaction logs based on Python `bokeh` package.
 It can be used to visualize the life time of tasks and workers, as well as diagnosing the effects of file transfer time on overall performance.
 See [taskvine_graph_workers(1)](../man_pages/taskvine_graph_workers.md) for